lklyne/lyleklyne.com/_posts/2016-03-03-laser-cutting.md

 layout:     post
 title:      Laser Cutting
 date:       2016-03-06 10:50:13
-summary:    Laser Cutting is a quick way of bringing an idea into the physical world.
-I'll talk about my process of laser cutting a simple iPhone stand.
+summary:    Laser cutting is a quick way of bringing an idea into the physical world.
+I'll talk about my process of designing and cutting a simple iPhone stand.
 categories:
 - prototyping
 - process